-Oscar fishes are beautiful with vivid patterns and, when it swims, looks elegant.
-Anyone can be easily deceived from their intimidating appearance.
-But before you plan to buy a freshwater oscar fish for your aquarium, it is important to know everything about them.
+Oscar fishes are beautiful with vivid patterns and, when they swim, look elegant.
+Their intimidating appearance can easily deceive anyone.
+But before you plan to buy a freshwater Oscar fish for your aquarium, it is important to know everything about them.

 Oscar (fish) hides aggression under their colorful skin.
 They are quite active and intelligent.
 It can become quite challenging for beginners to keep them.
 So, it is advised only the aquarist who has kept other aggressive fishes before should only keep Oscars.

-They are not ideal for keeping in the community tank.
-Oscar cichlid can attack or fight with other fishes and can hurt themselves or others.
-They are omnivores, so they are easy to feed, and a variety of food can be added to their diet.
+Oscar cichlids are not ideal for keeping in the community tank.
+They can attack or fight with other fish and hurt themselves or others.
+However, they are omnivores, so they are easy to feed, and a variety of food can be added to their diet.

 To know more about them, keep reading till the end.